 Also Dan and I both have a Passion Planner.
 I mark key pages.
 Passion Planner was a kickstarter a couple of years ago, and I bought it early.
 I saw this girl’s ad and I was like, “OMG she knows my brain!”
 She really talks about running a business.
 She has this whole system, and I don’t necessarily use it like that.
 Just look up passionplanner.com.
 It’s one of my favorites.
 It helps me take notes, and so I would say, I was even color blocking on here.
 Pink was exercise, and green was for my corporate work, and blue for Firefighter Wife stuff.
 I use this one week in advance.
 I mark the unit days so I can plan out my work schedule.
 If I had a dentist appointment one afternoon it’s going to blow the entire afternoon for work, so where am I going to fit my work in?

 They also have a small version by the way.
 Honestly, if you are a written person I wouldn’t recommend the free download.
 This is so worth the money.
 This is such a good program and good project.
 I think she is onto something really good.
 In between each month I will do a monthly plan so I can block out the big stuff monthly.
 She has this whole exercise in between you can go through and reflect on your month.
 I’m a big fan of Passion Planner as you can tell for planning the minute details of my week.
 It’s really for goals, how to fit them into the week.
 Now on contrary my husband is not at all like me in this way.

-Periscope user comment: “I use a calendar on the wall in the kitchen, a shared planner and then the shared one on the phones.”
+Fire Family comment: “I use a calendar on the wall in the kitchen, a shared planner and then the shared one on the phones.”